-In order to help clients determine which form of the language is required, we normally start by asking the geographical area they are targeting.
-We translate into both written forms of Chinese, we can also typeset Chinese in any major design programme.
+We can also typeset Chinese in any major design programme.
 Both written forms of Chinese are an art workers dream to work with, providing they have the necessary fonts.
-Because each symbol is a word in itself, you can normally wrap text between any two symbols, Chinese is also shorter than an English equivalent text, again because in English we are writing individual letters, whilst each Chinese symbol is a word.
+Each symbol is a word in itself.
+Therefore, you can normally wrap text between any two symbols.
+Chinese is also shorter than an English equivalent text.
+Again, this is because in English we are writing individual letters, whilst each Chinese symbol is a word.
 Sometimes clients are nervous about whether the characters will display correctly, but this is usually straightforward with the correct fonts.
-Larger artwork or design houses are likely to have the necessary fonts, but they can be expensive to buy for a smaller company, where it is likely to be more cost effective to outsource the work to someone like ourselves.
+Larger artwork or design houses are likely to have the necessary fonts for Chinese.
+However, but they can be expensive to buy for a smaller company.
+Talk to us if you just need a one off brochure or set of pack copy.
+We are more cost effective for typesetting and DTP than having to buy fonts.

-We are very selective in using Chinese translators, as with all languages, the skill of the translator is dependant on expert knowledge of both source and target languages, as well as any specialist technical knowledge.
-Many translators in China don’t have the level of exposure to English, (not only the language but also the culture), although this is of course changing.
-This tends to mean that many of the best Chinese translators are based in English speaking western nations.
-Recently a piece of work was compared by one of our clients to that of a Chinese Agency, the feedback we received was that our Simplified Chinese was better!
-We are very happy to discuss Chinese Translation Services, contact us for advice and support with Chinese translation.
+We are very selective in using Chinese translators, as with all languages.
+The translator’s skill depends on their expert knowledge of both source and target languages.
+This is additional to any specialist technical knowledge.
+Many translators in China don’t much exposure to English.
+This is not only a language issue, but also one of culture.
+This situation is of course changing.
+However, many of the best Chinese translators live in English speaking western nations.